Hex-Security/hex-nest/README.md

 ## Website Structure

 Given the detailed nature of your project, the website can have the following structure:
-1.**Home Page**
+1. **Home Page**
-- Introduction to Hex Security Access Control System -Key features like secure registration, role-based access, and real-time updates -Call to Action (CTA) for different users to login or learn more
+- Introduction to Hex Security Access Control System
+- Key features like secure registration, role-based access, and real-time updates
+- Call to Action (CTA) for different users to login or learn more

 2. **About Page**
 - Detailed explanation of the system’s purpose, the technology stack, and the benefits